Child support—What is It & How is it Determined?

 1. The monthly amount (Section 3)

-• Section 3 monthly amounts are determined by the Federal Child Support Guidelines.
+Section 3 monthly amounts are typically determined by the Federal Child Support Guidelines, however amounts can be made outside these guidelines as long as it is deemed fair and reasonable.

 2. Section 7 (Special Extraordinary) expenses